India–Portugal relations: Attack on the Sabarmati

 On 24 November 1961, the Sabarmati, a passenger boat passing between the Portuguese-held island of Angediva and the Indian port of Kochi, was fired upon by Portuguese ground troops resulting in injuries to the chief engineer of the boat and the death of a passenger.
 The action was precipitated by Portuguese fears that the boat carried a military landing team intent on storming the island.
 A Portuguese investigation into the matter revealed that the boat had also been fired upon seven days earlier, when it accidentally strayed into Goan waters.
 The incidents fostered widespread support in India for military action.

-Liberation of Goa
+Indian annexation of Goa

 Following the breakdown of diplomatic efforts, India conducted an armed invasion of Goa, Daman and Diu on 18 December 1961, supported by artillery, air and naval forces.
 The armed action, codenamed Operation Vijay by the Indian government, involved air, sea and land strikes for over 36 hours.
 A decisive victory for India, it drove the Portuguese to surrender.